Skip to main content

 The syntax of the circuit or witness is given by the grammar production for fun in the section Circuit and witness calls above.

-A map expression is typechecked by checking the type of the witness or circuit f to find its parameter types and its return type R. f must have at least one parameter.
-The map expression must have the same number of over clauses as the number of parameters of f.
-Each of the over subexpressions must have a vector type and all these vector types must have the same length n.
-If the type of the ith parameter to f is T, then the type of the ith over subexpression must be Vector[n, S] where S is a subtype of T. The type of entire expression is Vector[n, R].
+A map expression is type checked by checking the type of the witness or circuit f to find its parameter types and its return type R. f must have at least one parameter.
+The map expression must have the same number of vector subexpressions as the number of parameters of f.
+Each of the vector subexpressions must have a vector type and all these vector types must have the same length n.
+If the type of the ith parameter to f is T, then the type of the ith vector subexpression must be Vector<n, S> where S is a subtype of T. The type of entire expression is Vector<n, R>.

-A fold expression is typechecked by checking the type of the witness or circuit f to find its parameter types and its return type R. f must have at least two parameters, and the type of the first parameter must be the same type as the return type R. The fold expression must have one fewer over clauses than the number of parameters of f.
+A fold expression is type checked by checking the type of the witness or circuit f to find its parameter types and its return type R. f must have at least two parameters, and the type of the first parameter must be the same type as the return type R. The fold expression must have one fewer vector subexpression than the number of parameters of f.
 The subexpression e gives the initial value for the fold.
-It must have a type which is a subtype R. Each of the over subexpressions must have a vector type and all these vector types must have the same length n.
-If the type of the i+1th parameter of f is T then the type of the ith over subexpression must be Vector[n, S] where S is a subtype of T. The type of the entire expression is R.
+It must have a type which is a subtype R. Each of the vector subexpressions must have a vector type and all these vector types must have the same length n.
+If the type of the i+1th parameter of f is T then the type of the ith vector subexpression must be Vector<n, S> where S is a subtype of T. The type of the entire expression is R.

 Ledger assignment expressions